 Toptal shows feedback and ratings from previous clients on a developer’s profile.
 Upwork shows work history along with client reviews.
 Additionally, Upwork differentiates top freelancers from the rest by giving top-ratedstatus to those whose job success score is 90% or above.
 Clutch collects client testimonials for every Clutch-registered company.
 PeoplePerHour shows client feedback along with job descriptions.

 Pay special attention to a developer’s technical skills.
-These are some of the must-have skills for a Django developer:
+These are some of the must-have Django developer skills:

 - Python.
 Django is written in Python, and your candidate should have a solid knowledge of this programming language and follow object-oriented programming (OOP) principles.
 The basic ideas behind Python and OOP are classes and objects.